Haletran/42_Minishell/README.md

 - Syntax error if ;; or other behind command
 - Echo -n fix
 - jojo | echo $?
-- gerer les out et in better because some problem
+- gerer les out et in better because some problem (PIPES block redirection)

 ## TO_DO